obibring/vim/README.md

 ## Create Sym Link ############################################################

-You need to create a symbolic link in your home directory that tells vim to use the vimrc file in the repository.
+You need to create a symbolic link in your home directory that tells vim to use the vimrc file from this repository.

     ln -sf <path to cloned repo>/vimrc ~/.vimrc